363rd Intelligence, Surveillance and Reconnaissance Wing: 363rd Reconnaissance Wing

 McDonnell RF-101C-65-MC Voodoo Serial No. 56-0068 of the 363rd Tactical Reconnaissance Wing.
+(Note: This aircraft is currently on static display at the Keesler Air Force Base, Mississippi Air Park.)

 McDonnell RF-4C-34-MC Phantom II Serial No. 67-0436 of the 16th Tactical Reconnaissance Squadron in October 1986.
+(Note: Note the NATO European camouflage scheme, "SW" tail code and low visibility USAF markings.
+This was one of the last RF-4Cs flown by the 363rd TFW before their retirement in 1989.)

 On 1 April 1951, the 363rd TRW was transferred to Shaw Air Force Base, South Carolina.
 The 363rd Tactical Reconnaissance Wing would remain at Shaw, under various designations, for the next 43 years.
 The wing's mission was to fly photographic, electronic and electronic intelligence missions to support air and ground operations by American or Allied ground forces through its operational component, the 363rd Tactical Reconnaissance Group.
 In addition, the 363rd provided combat crew training for reconnaissance aircrews.

 In July 1954, the wing began to receive Martin RB-57A Canberra aircraft and achieved initial operational capability before the month was over.
 These were the first operational RB-57As in the Air Force, although the 345th Bombardment Wing had received a handful earlier to conduct transition training for its crews.

 In January 1956, the wing's 9th Tactical Reconnaissance Squadron was the first in the Air Force to receive jet powered Douglas RB-66B Destroyers.
 The RB-66B was the first operational model of the B-66.
 Although initially, the RB-66B had a limited all weather capability, its arrival permitted the retirement of the obsolescent RB-26s and the early retirement of the problem-ridden RB-57As.
 Deliveries of the RB-66Bs permitted the activation of two additional squadrons in the wing's 363rd Tactical Reconnaissance Group, the 41st and 43rd Tactical Reconnaissance Squadrons.

 In 1958, the 363rd Tactical Reconnaissance Group was inactivated, and its components were assigned directly to the Wing.